PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-09 17:14:49
+Last updated: 2024-04-09 17:15:22
-Random Quote: Kill the boy, Jon Snow.
-Winter is almost upon us.
-Kill the boy and let the man be born.  -  Aemon Targaryen
+Random Quote: What if everything that came from the past was influenced by the future. - H.G.
+Tannhaus